nikostourvas/optimal_sampling/README.md

 - One script for H<sub>e</sub>, H<sub>o</sub>, Ar, Allele detection.
 - One script for F<sub>ST</sub>, Jost's D, Cavalli-Sforza chord distance.

+The scripts need to be run individually for each population.

 ### Before running the scripts

 - The scripts' input file is a GenAlEx formatted excel sheet just like the one SFI, ASP and AUTH share for the common LGM data set.
 Because loci rank is determined based on the pooled empirical data set, a new excel sheet has to be created containing all the loci intended to be analyzed.
 Even if a locus has not been genotyped for a population, it should be added as missing data.
 Note that the only statistic that is calculated from this pooled data set is loci rank.
 All other statistics are calculated on per population basis.
 ![Extra markers are added as missing data.](excel_extra_markers.PNG)

-- Note that population names are hardcoded and should be **exactly** the following in the GenAlEx input file:
+- Note that population names are hard-coded and should be **exactly** the following in the GenAlEx input file:
 **SL_Adult, SL_Regen, SL_Seed, DE_Adult, DE_Regen, DE_Seed, GR_Adult, GR_Regen, GR_Seed**

-- Note that the number of individuals in each population is hardcoded as following:
+- Note that the number of individuals in each population is hard-coded as following:

     - "Abies_DE_Adult", "Abies_GR_Adult", "Fagus_DE_Adult", "Fagus_GR_Adult": **250** trees
     - "Abies_SL_Adult": **249** trees